oSoWoSo/disroot-howto/pages/10.DisHub/06.Wiki/docs.en.md

 ## How to delete?
 ### Delete a whole wiki
 Go our the your wiki page.
 You see the list of all your wikis.
-Simply cick on the trash can.
+Simply click on the trash can.
 ![wiki_delete](en/Wiki_delete.png)

 ### Delete a page
-On the "Wiki Pages" panel, if you mouve you moose over the pages names, you'll see a trash can appearing.
+On the "Wiki Pages" panel, if you move you mouse over the pages names, you'll see a trash can appearing.
 Click on it to remove the page.
 ![wiki_delete_page](en/Wiki_delete_page.png)